liguanlue/HTF-TP/README.md

 # HTF-TP

-Trajectory Prediction with Heterogeneous Graph Neural Network
+The implemention of paper "Trajectory Prediction with Heterogeneous Graph Neural Network"

+training from scratch